zelic91/ZAlertView/Example/Pods/Nimble-Snapshots/README.md

 Installing
 ----------

 You need to be using CocoaPods 0.36 Beta 1 or higher.
-Your podfile should look something like the following.
+Your Podfile should look something like the following.

 ```rb